jeremytyler/pypong/README.md

 # pypong
-A PyGame Implementation of Pong
+A PyGame Implementation of Pong.